thanvithangamma7420-bit/streamlit-app/README.md

-# AI Resume Matching & Skill Recommendation System
+# 🚀 AI Resume Analyzer & SkillMatch Platform

-An AI-powered web application that analyzes resumes, matches them with job descriptions, and provides skill recommendations using Natural Language Processing (NLP).
+An AI-powered Resume Analysis and Skill Matching Platform that helps students and job seekers evaluate how well their resumes match job descriptions.

-This project is built using **Python**, **Streamlit**, and **Sentence-BERT embeddings** to calculate semantic similarity between resumes and job descriptions.
+The system uses **Natural Language Processing (NLP)** and **Sentence-BERT embeddings** to calculate semantic similarity between resumes and job descriptions.
+It also performs **skill extraction, ATS scoring, and skill gap analysis** to help improve resumes.

 ---

-## 🚀 Features
+# 🌟 Project Overview

+Recruiters today use **Applicant Tracking Systems (ATS)** to filter resumes before they reach human reviewers.

+This project helps users:

+✔ Check how well their resume matches a job description
+✔ Identify missing skills required for the job
+✔ Improve ATS compatibility
+✔ Understand their career skill gaps

+The platform provides a **simple dashboard where users can upload or paste their resume and compare it with job descriptions.**

+---

+# 🎯 Key Features

-### 🔐 User Authentication
+## 🔐 User Authentication
-- User account creation
+- User registration
-- Login system
+- Login functionality
 - Secure access to the dashboard

+---

-### 📊 Resume Analysis Dashboard
+## 📊 Resume Matching Dashboard
+Users can:

-- Upload or paste resume text
+- Paste or upload resume text
-- Paste job description
+- Input job description
 - Analyze resume-job compatibility

-### 🎯 AI Resume Matching
-- Uses **Sentence-BERT embeddings**
-- Calculates **semantic similarity**
-- Generates a **Match Score (0–100)**

-### 🧠 Skill Intelligence
-- Extracts skills from resume and job description
-- Shows:
-  - Matched skills
-  - Missing skills

-### 📈 ATS Score Analysis
-- Calculates ATS compatibility score
-- Helps improve resume for Applicant Tracking Systems

-### 🎨 Interactive Web Interface
-Built using Streamlit with:
-- User login
-- Dashboard
-- Skill analysis display
-- Match score metrics

 ---

-## 🏗️ Project Architecture
-AI-Resume-Platform
-│
-├── frontend
-│ └── app.py
-│
-├── Backend
-│ ├── matching_engine.py
-│ ├── skill_analyzer.py
-│ └── ats_checker.py
-│
-├── models
-│ └── sbert_model.py
-│
-├── requirements.txt
-└── README.md
+## 🤖 AI Resume Matching Engine
+The system uses **Sentence-BERT (SBERT)** embeddings to convert text into vectors and compute semantic similarity.

+Features include:

+- Resume embedding generation
+- Job description embedding generation
+- Cosine similarity calculation
+- Match score generation (0–100)

+---

+## 🧠 Skill Intelligence System
+The system automatically extracts skills from both:

+- Resume
+- Job Description

+Then identifies:

+✔ Matched skills
+❌ Missing skills

+This helps users understand what skills they need to learn.

+---

+## 📈 ATS Score Analyzer
+The ATS system calculates how well the resume matches the job requirements.

+ATS score considers:

+- Skill match percentage
+- Resume keyword coverage
+- Job description requirements

+Output includes:

+✔ ATS Score
+✔ Matched Skills
+✔ Missing Skills

+---

+# 🏗 System Architecture